puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

  >   - sles-11-{i386, x86_64}

 > **Warning**: If the puppet master and agent differ in architecture and OS type/version, the correct `pe_repo` class for the agent must be assigned to the puppet master node before running the script.
 If you have not added the correct agent class and run the script, you will get an error message returned by `curl` similar to, `the indirection name must be purely alphanumeric, not <'3.2.0-15-gd7f6fa6'>`.
 This error is safe to ignore, but you will need to be sure you add the correct `pe_repo` class for the agent to the puppet master before running the script again.

+#### Installing Agents in a Puppet Enterprise Infrastructure without Internet Access

+When installing agents on a platform that is different from the puppet master platform, the agent install script attempts to connect to the internet to download the appropriate agent tarball after you classify the puppet master, as described in [Installing Agents Using PE Package Management](#installing-agents-using-pe-package-management).

+If your PE infrastructure does not have access to the outside internet, you will not be able to fully use the agent installation instructions.
+Instead, you will need to [download](http://puppetlabs.com/misc/pe-files/agent-downloads) the appropriate agent tarball in advance and use the option below that corresponds to your deployment needs.

+* **Option 1**

+    If you would like to use the PE-provided repo, you can copy the agent tarball into the `/opt/staging/pe_repo` directory on your master.

+    Note that if you upgrade your server at any point, you will need to perform this task again for the new version.

+* **Option 2**

+    If you already have a package management/distribution system, you can use it to install agents by adding the agent packages to your own repo.
+In this case, you can disable the PE-hosted repo feature altogether by [removing](./console_classes_groups.html#classes) the `pe_repo` class from your master, along with any class that starts with `pe_repo::`.

+    Note that if you upgrade your server, you will need to perform this task again for the new version.

+* **Option 3**

+    If your deployment has multiple masters and you don't wish to copy the agent tarball to each one, you can specify a path to the agent tarball.
+This can be done with an [answer file](./install_automated.html), by setting `q_tarball_server` to an accessible server containing the tarball, or by [using the console](./console_classes_groups.html#editing-class-parameters-on-nodes) to set the `base_path` parameter of the `pe_repo` class to an accessible server containing the tarball.

+### Installing Agents with Your Package Management Tools

+If you are currently using native package management, you just need to add the agent packages to the appropriate repo, configure your package manager (Yum, apt) to point at that repo, and then install the packages as you would any other.
+You can find agent packages that correspond to the master's OS/architecture in `/opt/puppet/packages/public` on the master.
+In that directory you will find a `<installed version of PE & platform>-agent/agent_packages` directory which in turn contains a directory with all the packages needed to install an agent (as well as a JSON file that lists the versions of those packages).

+For nodes running an OS and/or architecture different from the master, [download the appropriate agent tarball](http://puppetlabs.com/misc/pe-files/agent-downloads).
+Extract the agent packages into the appropriate repo and then you can install agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).
+Alternatively, you can follow the instructions above and classify the master using one of the built-in `pe_repo::platform::<platform>` classes.
+Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.

+Once the agent has been installed on the target node, it can be configured using `puppet config set`.
+See "[Configuring Agents](#configuring-agents)" below.

 ### Configuring Agents